kudashevs/php-8-new-features/README.md

 ### *Stringable interface*
 Since PHP 8 any class which implements a __toString() method implements the `Stringable` interface automatically.
-It allows us to type-hint easily types for functions and methods that can accept/return strings.
+It allows us to type-hint easily the types for functions and methods that can accept/return strings.

 Additional information:
 - it can be found in get_declared_interfaces() return value